 1 The Lord visited Sarah as he had said, and the Lord did to Sarah as he had spoken.
 2 Sarah conceived and bore Abraham a son in his old age, at the set time of which God had spoken to him.

 3 Abraham named his son who was born to him, whom Sarah bore to him, Isaac.
 4 Abraham circumcised his son, Isaac, when he was eight days old, as God had commanded him.
 5 Abraham was 100 years old when his son, Isaac, was born to him.

 6 Sarah said, “God has made me laugh.
 Everyone who hears will laugh with me.”
 7 She said, “Who would have said to Abraham that Sarah would nurse children?
 For I have borne him a son in his old age.”

 8 The child grew and was weaned.
 Abraham gave a great feast on the day that Isaac was weaned.

 Conflict between Sarah and Hagar

 9 Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, mocking.
-10 Therefore she said to Abraham, “Cast out this servant and her son!
+10 Therefore she said to Abraham, “Throw out the servant and her son!
 For the son of this servant will not be heir with my son, Isaac.”

 11 This was very grievous to Abraham on account of his son.
 12 God said to Abraham, “Do not let it be grievous to you because of the boy, and because of your servant.
 In all that Sarah says to you, listen to her, for your offspring will be named through Isaac.
 13 I will also make a nation from the son of the servant, because he is your child.”

 Hagar and Ishmael Sent Away